Shivam8286/Configuring-Network-Connectivity-Center-as-a-Transit-Hub-on-gcp/README.md

 Network Connectivity Center (NCC) provides a unified way to manage complex network topologies, allowing seamless and secure communication between distributed environments through Google’s highly available and low-latency backbone.
 In this guide, you’ll simulate two branch offices (VPCs) connected to a central transit hub, enabling communication between remote sites via HA VPN tunnels managed by NCC.

+👉 Think of NCC like a big airport hub.

+The hub airport = NCC.
+The planes (spokes) = your networks (VPCs, VPNs, Interconnects).
+Instead of every city (network) needing a direct flight to every other city, they just fly to the hub.
+From the hub, they can reach any other city.
+✨ So, NCC = a central airport that makes travel (network connectivity) easy and organized.
 ---

 ## Architecture & Terminology